 In the Closing Disclosure portion of the regulation, the instruction refers the reader back to the Loan Estimate language.
-When appropriate, the Loan Estimate regulatory text is replicated in this manual, and has a gray background to set it apart.
+When appropriate, the Loan Estimate regulatory text and commentary is replicated in this manual.
 This will assist the reader in understanding the Closing Disclosure instructions.
+Loan Estimate language is set out by background color.